Inverting the coupling of the signed Gausssian free field with a loop soup: Le Jan's and Lupu's isomorphisms

-Note that, given that $\mathcal{O}(\tilde{\varphi})$ has FK-Ising distribution, the fact that the sign of on its connected components is distributed independently and uniformly in $\{-1,1\}$ can be seen either as a consequence of Proposition \ref{FK-Ising}, or from Theorem \ref{thm:Lupu}.
+Note that, given that $\mathcal{O}(\tilde{\varphi})$ has FK-Ising distribution, the fact that the sign on its connected components is distributed independently and uniformly in $\{-1,1\}$ can be seen either as a consequence of Theorem \ref{FK-Ising}, or from Theorem \ref{thm:Lupu}.